maxray/basebasebase/content/blog/2020-09-01-30-days-of-running.md

 ---
 title: "30 Days of running"
+intro: >
-intro: "What could possibly go wrong!
+  "What could possibly go wrong!
 After being 16 seconds off my personal goal of a 25min 5k before lockdown I haven't ran at all since.
 Obviously the best way to jump start things is by trying to run in some form for every day in September."
 date: "2020-09-01"
+thumbnail_image: "img/run-complete.jpg"
 categories:
   - Play
 ---